-For the highest level of protection, it’s best to use bigger gloves when starting out, and gradually reduce the size as you progress to competition level.
+For the highest level of protection, it’s best to use bigger boxing gloves when starting out, and gradually reduce the boxing glove size as you progress to competition level.

 What is your purpose: training on a bag, sparring, or competing?

-Here are some of the most common options:
+Here are some of the most common boxing glove options:

 Bag gloves: These are suitable for using a punching bag or boxing pads.
-They contain less padding than sparring gloves, so you can really feel if you’re using the wrong technique.
-They also tend to be lighter and smaller than boxing gloves.
+Bag gloves contain less padding than sparring gloves, so you can really feel if you’re using the wrong technique.
+Bag gloves also tend to be lighter and smaller than boxing gloves.

 You can get away with less padding because you’re hitting an inanimate object, so there’s no risk of knocking someone out!
-However, choose a glove with enough padding to protect your fingers - and make sure it fits snugly and comfortably while wearing a wrap inside.
+However, choose bag gloves with enough padding to protect your fingers - and make sure they fit snugly and comfortably while wearing a wrap inside.

-If you’re doing a lot of heavy hitting, you can purchase bag gloves that come with extra padding to protect your hands (four layers of padding offers a decent amount of shock absorption, for example).
+If you’re doing a lot of heavy hitting, you can purchase bag gloves that come with extra padding for hand protection (four layers of padding offers a decent amount of shock absorption, for example).